 Ideally, 20 – 30 per day for about 4 weeks.

-Which means creating 5 – 6 Pins per Board every day.
+That translates as you creating say 5 or 6 Pins per Board each day.

 I know that sounds like a lot of work (because it is a lot of work), but it will pay off.